 Marcus personal loans are open not just to U.S. citizens but also to permanent residents of the U.S. and people with immigration visas.
-As long as you are at least 18 years old, have a U.S. bank account and have either a Social Security number or Individual Taxpayer Identification number, you can apply.
+As long as you are at least 18 years old (19 in Alabama, 21 in Mississippi and Puerto Rico), have a U.S. bank account and have either a Social Security number or Individual Taxpayer Identification number, you can apply.

 Marcus allows you to get a free quote online without affecting your credit score.
 Just put in the loan amount you want, your desired monthly payment, the reason for the loan, and personal info like your address and income.
 This won’t guarantee approval for a loan, but it will give you an idea of the rates you can expect if you are approved.
 You can apply online or by calling 1-844-627-2871.